Flu vaccine for children

 The British Islamic Medical Association (BIMA) has produced resources to help you decide which vaccine your child should take.
 View the resources on the BIMA website.

-• Have had a serious allergic reaction to a previous dose of the nasal spray vaccine, or an ingredient in the nasal spray vaccine
+Your child may also be recommended to have the injectable flu vaccine if they have had a serious allergic reaction to a previous dose of the nasal spray vaccine, or an ingredient in the nasal spray vaccine.
+A full list of the reasons why children may need the injected flu vaccine can be found on the NHS website.

 Where it is given